 - a.
-Locate the "Choose Step -> State" field, and note the possible next steps and the states they lead to.
+In the Choose Step -> State field, note the possible next steps and the states they lead to.
 When the option is available, select the next step and state for the asset. - b.
-In the "Action Taken" field, type a short description of the work that you completed on the asset. - c.
-In the "Action to Take" field, type a short suggestion for the next person who will work with the asset. - d.
-Assignment Deadline (if displayed)
+In the Action Taken field, type a short description of the work that you completed on the asset. - c.
+In the Action to Take field, type a short suggestion for the next person who will work with the asset. - d.
+In the Assignment Deadline field (if displayed):